tomdionysus/foaas/README.md

 FOASS will be extended to include the following functionality:

-* Random fuck offs (or Fuck Off of the Day), without having to specify the operation (off, you, everyone, donut etc) explicitly
+* Fuck Off of the Day
 * Internationalization based on Accept-Language.

 All contributions are very welcome.